What Is Cloud Computing?

 Characteristics of Public Cloud

-Following are the essential characteristics of the Public Cloud:
+The following are the essential characteristics of the Public Cloud:

-• Uniformly designed Infrastructure
+• Uniformly designed Infrastructure.

-• Scale economies
+• Scale economies.

-• SLA ensures that all users have a fair share with no priority
+• SLA ensures that all users have a fair share with no priority.

-• Operates on the Pay-as-you-go basis
+• Operates on a Pay-as-you-go basis.

-• It is a multi tenant architecture; therefore, data is highly likely to be leaked
+• It is a multi-tenant architecture; therefore, data is highly likely to be leaked.

 Advantages of Public Cloud